CS-433/ml-project-2-stroke-lesions-squad/README.md

 Lesion segmentation in MRI plays a critical role in the early detection and characterization of various medical conditions, including neurodegenerative diseases, tumors, and vascular abnormalities.
 The process of segmentation is manual and thus time-consuming and subject to variability between annotators.

-The goal of this project is to provide a toll that can effectively segmentate lesions and provide a confidence level along the prediction (uncertainty estimator not implemented yet).
+The goal of this project is to provide a tool that can efficiently segmentate stroke lesions and provide a confidence level along with the prediction (a working uncertainty estimator has not been not implemented yet).

 ### Dataset